-- Repurpose IG Reels
+- IG Reels

 As you can see, I’ve posted about my morning skincare routine, a natural hair tutorial, and the benefits of exfoliating.
-Since I speak about beauty on my platforms, it only makes sense to feature the same on my Pinterest stories.
+Since I speak about beauty on my platforms, it only makes sense to feature the same on my Pinterest.

-For example, if you partnered with a brand and created an IG Reel featuring their products, why not upload it to your stories to bring more viewers?
+For example, if you partnered with a brand and created an IG Reel featuring their products, why not upload it to your idea pins to bring more viewers?